DeepakMohanSingh/about-me-angular-spa/README.md

-# "About me"
+## What?

 This simple Angular application acts as a portfolio site.

-## Motivation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.

+## Why?

 This was created as a hands-on project to deepen my understanding of Angular, HTML, and CSS.

 ## Live